Logo for the Fiscal Information website

 Capital Budget Summary

-Passed by the Legislature: The budget bill passed on March 7, 2024
+Passed by the Legislature: Both the budget bill and the bond bill were passed on April 27, 2025

-Votes: The budget bill passed by votes of 96-0 with 1 excused in the House and 46-0 with 3 excused in the Senate.
-See the Legislature bill page for ESSB 5949 and click the "View Roll Calls" links at the bottom of the Bill History section to view which legislators voted for and against the bill.
+Votes: The budget bill passed by votes of 98-0 in the House and 47-0 with 1 excused in the Senate.
+The bond bill also passed by votes of 98-0 in the House and 47-0 with 1 excused in the Senate.
+See the Legislature bill pages for SSB 5195 and SSB 5194 and click the "View Roll Calls" links at the bottom of the Bill History section to view which legislators voted for and against the bill.

 Additional Information: The Capital Construction Budget section of this site contains detailed reports, budget proposals, project lists, maps, and documents.